e4s-project-exp/e4s-project-exp.github.io/index.md

 ---

-Welcome to **E4S**, a software **ecosystem for science**, a trusted source for curated, high-quality scientific libraries and tools designed for advanced computing applications.
+Welcome to **E4S**, a software **ecosystem for science**, a trusted source for curated, high-quality scientific libraries and tools designed for advanced computing applications and platforms.

 Explore how E4S can help you: